Manuel Colom Argueta: Early life and education

+Career

-Colom graduated as a lawyer and notary in 1957.
-He was granted a scholarship to continue his studies in Florence, Italy, having helped to found the Partido Revolucionario (Revolutionary Party), later leaving the party claiming it had abandoned its democratic ideals.
-He returned from Italy in 1960.
+Manuel Colom helped to found the Partido Revolucionario (Revolutionary Party), later leaving the party claiming it had abandoned its democratic ideals.

-Back in Guatemala, Colom became involved in the '13 de Noviembre' movement backed by army officers against the government of Miguel Ydígoras, soon leaving after differences over tactics.
+Back in Guatemala from Italy in 1960, Colom became involved in the '13 de Noviembre' movement backed by army officers against the government of Miguel Ydígoras, soon leaving after differences over tactics.
 In 1961, he was one of the founders of the Unidad Revolucionaria Democrática (URD), which led opposition to Ydígoras and Enrique Peralta.
 In March–April 1962, students and workers rose up against the government; student and political leaders were sought.
 In the same year, he married an Italian, Anna Borghini, in Florence.
 Then together, returned to live in Guatemala and they had three children (Lorena, Mónica and Rodolfo).
 On 25 January 1963, Colom and other leaders were detained, later forced into exile in El Salvador, where he worked at the National University.

 In 1964, Colom was named Secretary General of the URD.
 In 1970, the URD, as the 'Civic Committee' proposed him as candidate for Mayor of Guatemala City, and he won the election comfortably.
 The Presidency was won by General Carlos Arana with Dr. Adolfo Mijangos López elected deputy for the Central District.
 Colom rolled out a wide municipal programme and worked as President of ANAM, the national association of Guatemalan municipalities.
 In 1973 he fought to have FURD – the Frente Unido Revolucionario Democrático – approved by the electoral commission so that it could fight the 1974 general election.
 The move was blocked by several delaying tactics, apparently as Colom would have had a good chance of winning the presidency.
 He was proposed as a candidate by members of other parties, but these moves were blocked by traditionalists.
 The opposition parties eventually backed Efraín Ríos Montt as candidate and claim to have won the elections.
 However, Kjell Laugerud became President after alleged massive electoral fraud.
-In 1965, Colom returned to Florence on another scholarship where he studied urban planning.
+In 1975, Colom returned to Florence on another scholarship where he studied urban planning.

 In 1976, Colom returned and once again tried to form and register a political party – the Frente Unido de la Revolución (FUR).
 The same year there was an attempt on his life that left Colom injured and reliant on bodyguards after further attempts and threats.
 He continued his academic work at San Carlos University, combining this with politics.
+On 15 March 1979, FUR was finally registered as a political party after several years.